gbmhunter/MString/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v1.10.3.0 2014-08-22 Moved enumeration 'EndsToTrim' inside String class, closes #40. v1.10.2.0 2014-08-22 Renamed namespace from 'mNinja' to 'MbeddedNinja', closes #39. v1.10.1.0 2014-08-22 Renamed namespace from 'StringNs' to 'mNinja', closes #38.
+v2.0.0.0  2014-08-25 Added operator overloads for the left-shift operator ('<<') so that integers and doubles can be added to the end of strings with the syntax 'String() << myInt', similar to stringsteams in the standard C++ library, closes #41.
+Added appropriate unit tests. v1.10.3.0 2014-08-22 Moved enumeration 'EndsToTrim' inside String class, closes #40. v1.10.2.0 2014-08-22 Renamed namespace from 'mNinja' to 'MbeddedNinja', closes #39. v1.10.1.0 2014-08-22 Renamed namespace from 'StringNs' to 'mNinja', closes #38.